 Buying the best camera for you

-Before you buy a new camera, take a look at our interactive choosing tool below.
-This will help you decide between a mirrorless camera – also known as a compact system camera (CSC) – or a DSLR, as there are advantages and disadvantages of both.
+Before you buy a new camera, take a look at our gallery below and click on the information spots to help you decide between a mirrorless camera – also known as a compact system camera (CSC) – or a DSLR, as there are advantages and disadvantages of both.

 How much should I spend on a DSLR?

 DSLRs cost anywhere from around £300 for the most basic entry-level model, and go up to £5,000 or more for high-end cameras.
 Our Best Buy DSLRs range from £400 for beginners, to an eye-watering £3,500, although the latter price does buy you the kind of camera that professional photographers aspire to.

 You also have the choice of buying the camera without a lens (body-only).
 Typically, this only makes sense if you already own a collection of lenses, or you prefer to select speciality lenses for specific tasks.
 But it’s worth double-checking to see if your existing lenses are compatible with your new, prospective camera.

 The most important thing to consider about photography gear is that it typically lasts for a very long time – especially camera bodies and lenses.
 Photography is an expensive hobby and you shouldn’t be swayed by fancy technology that you’ll never use.